 - Encouraging EU countries to ensure that all children are immunised

-- Authorising the use of two vaccines against cervical cancer
+- Authorising the use of three vaccines against cervical cancer

 - Assisting EU countries in the development of a vaccination strategy against pandemic H1N1 influenza (or "swine flu").

-Launching in 2018, the Joint Action will address vaccine hesitancy and seek to increase vaccination coverage in the EU.
-It is coordinated by INSERM (France) and involves 23 countries (among them 20 EU countries).
+Launched in 2018, the Joint Action addresses vaccine hesitancy and seeks to increase vaccination coverage in the EU.
+It is coordinated by INSERM (France) and involves 20 partners (among them 17 EU countries and 3 non-EU countries).

-It will also work towards strengthening cooperation of national immunisation advisory groups (NITAGs) with a view to increasing transparency and trust in the decision-making process regarding the introduction of new vaccines.
+It also works towards strengthening cooperation of national immunisation advisory groups (NITAGs) with a view to increasing transparency and trust in the decision-making process regarding the introduction of new vaccines.